Doctors Issue Alarming Warning as Magnetic Toy Trend Endangers Gen Z Teens

 A dangerous new trend on social media is raising serious concerns among health professionals and parents.
 Teens across platforms like TikTok have been mimicking facial piercings by placing tiny magnetic balls on their tongues.
 While it may seem harmless, doctors are warning that the consequences can be life-threatening.

 According to a new study from the University of Southampton, this trend has led to a sharp rise in emergency hospital visits.
-Around 300 children in the UK are admitted to A&E each year due to swallowing magnets, and approximately one in ten of these cases require life-saving treatment.
+Around 300 children in the UK are admitted to A&E each year due to swallowing magnets, and approximately one in ten of these cases requires life-saving treatment.
 Many of these incidents involve magnetic balls used to replicate tongue piercings, particularly among young girls.

 Swallowing magnets is far more dangerous than many people realize.
 If more than one magnet is ingested, they can attract each other through the walls of the intestines or bowels, cutting off blood flow and causing serious tissue damage.
 Without urgent surgery, this can become fatal in a matter of hours.